 Cavill’s casting in MI6 was announced via Instagram, in a tongue-in-cheek exchange between himself and director Christopher McQuarrie.
-The role in question is a mystery, but Cavill eagerly shares what he can from the set.
+The role in question was a mystery, but Cavill eagerly shared what he could from the set.

-The cast, including Tom Cruise reprising his role as Ethan Hunt once again, has been seen filming in Paris and Norway.
+The cast, including Tom Cruise reprising his role as Ethan Hunt once again, was seen filming in Paris and Norway.
 Cruise himself also shared a photo of several cast members (excluding Cavill) as they concluded shooting in New Zealand.

 Henry Cavill’s response

 As the internet was swept away by the buzz surrounding his own mustache, Cavill responded in jest.
 The actor, who is very active on Instagram, shared an image from the MI6 set with a humorous caption, including the hashtag #HenryCavillsMoustache.
 He wrote:

 Dear followers, [I]t is time to finally set the record straight in this moustache fiasco.
 Pictured above, is not a set on MI6 but is in fact the latest in a series of weapons being designed by Warner Bros and Paramount Studios to combat the entity known as “Henry Cavill’s Moustache.”
 There has been no discussion over whether to shave or not to shave for the JL reshoots, simply a relentless campaign to put an end to the seemingly inexorable conquest of this despotic ‘stache.
 It is not a question of IF I should shave — it is a question of how can we possibly be victorious against such a beast without bringing our own doom raining down upon us.

 As it’s apt to do, the internet leaned hard into “Mustache Superman.”
 A surprising number of fans were into it.